asaintsever/tinyworld/README.md

 # TinyWorld

-Travel the globe from your photos.
-You'll see how small the World is.
+*Travel the globe from your photos.
+You'll see how small the World is.*

 ## Features

-- 100% offline desktop app: no internet connection needed
+- Catalog your photos: metadata extraction & thumbnails generation
+- Geolocalize photos on virtual globe with metadata in annotations
+- Search & filter capabilities to easily navigate your photos (by dates, countries, ...)
+- Offline mode (use local cache for globe data)
 - Available as portable app or container image
-- Catalog your photos: extract metadata, generate thumbnails
-- Display thumbnails and info on virtual globe using extracted geolocation data
-- Search & filter capabilities to easily navigate your photos (by dates, countries, ...)

 ## Requirements